↑

 Set aside a few minutes to relax and unwind each day.

-Try meditating, listening to music, reading a book, spending time with family or friends – whatever works for you!
+Try meditating, listening to music, reading a book, or spending time with family or friends—whatever works for you!

-Perhaps sitting outside and listening to the birds.
-It doesn’t matter; just set aside a few minutes every day to allow your mind and body to take a moment and reset.
+It doesn’t matter; just set aside a few minutes daily to reset your mind and body.

 Be Grateful